lxwooxy/chatgpt_automation_mac/README.md

 ChatGPT Automation is a Python project that aims to automate interactions with OpenAI's ChatGPT using Selenium WebDriver.
 Currently, it requires human interaction for log-in and human verification.
 It handles connecting to ChatGPT, sending prompts, and retrieving responses.
 This tool can be useful for experimenting with ChatGPT or building similar web automation tools.

+## What it do
+- Automated messaging to ChatGPT
+- File(s) uploads
+- Storing conversations

+## What it don't do so well currently
+- Having to the browser with the command below
+- I haven't quite nailed down the delay timings for waiting for a response.
+For now a prompt of "update" retrieves the latest message without updating the conversation.

 ## Prerequisites

 ### Download Google Chrome for Testing